 16-18 Discretionary Learning Support Fund

-Provides financial help towards the cost of equipment, kit (uniform), travel and lunch vouchers (for eligible learners).
+Provides financial help towards the cost of travel expenses (if you live more than 1.3 miles from the College) and lunch vouchers (for eligible students).

 16-19 Childcare

-Funded through the government’s Care to Learn scheme, with a maximum weekly threshold of £160 per child.
-See www.gov.uk/care-to-learn for more details.
+Funded through the government’s Care to Learn scheme, with a maximum weekly threshold of £180 per child.
+Click here to apply for the Application for Care to Learn Scheme.

 External Grants and Funding